The 2009 Victory Garden Craze

 In over 30 years of gardening, I have never had a year without some disappointments.
 We had a late spring, an early summer, or an early frost.
 It was too hot or too cool, and it rained too much or not enough.
 Maybe the rain just came at the wrong times.
 That does not even include insect or four legged pest invasions, not to mention various plant diseases.

 The fact is that conditions will not be optimum for all of your crops.
 A long cool spring that is great for peas, lettuce and spinach will mean that your tomatoes and cucumbers will get off to a slow start.
+Growing conditions contributing to a great harvest for one crop almost ensures that another crop will be below par.
+Just learn to live with it.

 Learn to start from seed